 Showcase Feature

 Their beautiful and inviting back garden includes heat-loving natives, such as several types of manzanitas, white sage, apricot mallow, and penstemons.
-Their front yard boasts a trio of flowering currants, as well as John Dourley manzanitas, mountain mahogany, toyon, and many native grasses.
+Their front yard boasts flowering currants, as well as John Dourley manzanitas, mountain mahogany, toyon, and many native grasses.

 Other Garden Attractions